UBC-DSCI/introduction-to-datascience-python/README.md

 ### Update build environment

-You can update the build environment for the book by making changes to `Dockerfile` in the root of the repository in the `main` branch.
+You can update the build environment for the book by making changes to `Dockerfile` in the root of the repository in the `dev` branch.
-If you push any changes to the `Dockerfile` on the `main` branch, GitHub will trigger a rebuild of the docker image, push it to DockerHub, and update the `build_html.sh` script and book deploy GitHub action with the new image digest.
+If you push any changes to the `Dockerfile` on the `dev` branch, GitHub will trigger a rebuild of the docker image, push it to DockerHub, and update the `build_html.sh` script and book deploy GitHub action with the new image digest.

 ### Update public html